Leasing property for the storage of dangerous goods

 Dangerous Goods Act and Regulations

-To help control the risks posed by these materials, the Dangerous Goods Act 1985, and in particular the Dangerous Goods (Storage and Handling) Regulations 2012, place obligations on the occupiers of premises used for the storage and handling of dangerous goods, such as requirements for:
+To help control the risks posed by these materials, the Dangerous Goods Act 1985 (the Act), and in particular the Dangerous Goods (Storage and Handling) Regulations 2022 (the Regulations), place obligations on the occupiers of premises used for the storage and handling of dangerous goods, such as requirements for:

 - installation, testing and maintenance of fire systems appropriate to the nature and quantity of dangerous goods